About the Institute

 - individuals who have worked as leaders in outcomes assessment to share and extend their knowledge and skills

 - those interested in outcomes assessment at any level to establish networks that serve as sources of support and expertise beyond the dates of the Institute

 The Institute is designed to introduce you to good practice and innovations in assessment that you can use in your own setting.
 Plenary events are presented by national assessment leaders.
 Concurrent sessions provide a more in-depth perspective on specific topics.
 A poster session will present details about instruments or techniques.
 In addition, make some time for networking and enjoying the city of Indianapolis!

 What you´ll learn at the Institute

-You will learn about new techniques and proven approaches in a variety of outcomes assessment areas, including general education and major fields, as well as community engagement, faculty development, global learning, graduate education, high impact practices, learning improvement and innovation, NILOA, STEM education, and student affairs programs and services, each of which has its own track throughout the schedule.
+You will learn about new techniques and proven approaches in a variety of outcomes assessment areas, including general education and major fields, as well as community engagement, diversity, equity, & inclusion, faculty development, global learning, graduate education, HIPs in the States (high-impact practices, including ePortfolios), learning improvement, NILOA, STEM education, and student affairs programs and services, each of which has its own track throughout the schedule.
 Several sessions are designed for beginners, and others are for the more experienced practitioner.

 Who should attend the Assessment Institute

 Faculty, student affairs professionals, and administrators who have an interest in or responsibility for assessment should attend.
 Maximize the benefit of the Institute for your institution by bringing a campus team.

 - Pre-Institute Workshops - Pre-Institute workshops are optional, in-depth sessions offered before the Institute for an additional fee.